Mohammad Sajid Dhot

-Mohammad Sajid Dhot (born 10 December 1997), is an Indian professional footballer who plays as a defender for Chennaiyin in the Indian Super League.
+Mohammad Sajid Dhot (born 10 December 1997) is an Indian professional footballer who plays as a defender.

 Career

 Early career

-Born in Punjab, Dhot started his footballing career at the St. Stephen's Football Academy Chandigarh, under the coaching of Harjinder Singh.
+Born in Malerkotla, Punjab, Dhot started his footballing career at the St. Stephen's Football Academy Chandigarh, under the coaching of Harjinder Singh.
 Dhot eventually, along with the rest of the India under-17 side, moved to the United States to train at the IMG Academy for a year.
 While in the US, Dhot played in tournaments such as the IMG Cup and the Dallas Cup.
 After returning to India, Dhot joined the AIFF Elite Academy and played for the side in the I-League U19.

 DSK Shivajians

 Before the 2015–16 I-League, Dhot signed for the newly promoted side DSK Shivajians.
 He made his professional debut for the side on 14 February 2016 against Salgaocar.

 International

 Dhot was part of the India under-13 and under-14 sides that took part in the AFC football festivals.
 His performance during the festival helped Dhot earn his year abroad in the United States.
 Dhot soon represented India at the under-16 level.
 Dhot has also represented India at the under-19 level.